Function code

 Function Definition

-A function in Python is defined using the 'def' keyword, followed by the function name and parentheses ().
-Within these parentheses, you can include any parameters that the function must accept.
-You then use a colon (:) to indicate the beginning of the block of code that forms the body of the function.
-For example:
+In Python, a function is defined using the 'def' keyword followed by the function name and parentheses ().
+Inside these parentheses, you can include any parameters that the function must accept.
+The general syntax for defining a function in Python is as follows:

 Parameters and Arguments